ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/ArcGIS-Pro/ArcGIS-Tools.md

 1. First, we can download from the U.S. Census Bureau the block-group geometry  shapefiles for each State and then doing a spatial join or something link that get the right shapefile.
 2. The ideal tool is [Generate Geographies from Overlay]([https://pro.arcgis.com/en/pro-app/tool-reference/business-analyst/generate-geographies-from-overlay.htm](https://pro.arcgis.com/en/pro-app/tool-reference/business-analyst/generate-geographies-from-overlay.htm)) .
 But as you can see [here]([https://pro.arcgis.com/en/pro-app/get-started/whats-new-in-arcgis-pro-2-3.htm](https://pro.arcgis.com/en/pro-app/get-started/whats-new-in-arcgis-pro-2-3.htm)) only exist on ArcGIS Pro 2.3.
 Our current version is 2.2.3.
 3. There is another option, using the [ArcGIS Living Atlas of the World](https://livingatlas.arcgis.com/en/browse/#d=2&q=%22ACS%20Population%20Variables%20-%20Boundaries%22), but the [available layer](https://www.arcgis.com/home/item.html?id=f430d25bf03744edbb1579e18c4bf6b8) doesn't come at Block-Group level.
+2. The ideal tool is .
+But as you can see [here]([https://pro.arcgis.com/en/pro-app/get-started/whats-new-in-arcgis-pro-2-3.htm](https://pro.arcgis.com/en/pro-app/get-started/whats-new-in-arcgis-pro-2-3.htm)) only exist on
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTEzNjE3OTQ0LC0xMDg4MjUzODczLC0xNz
-E5MDc2MTUxLDc2MTIxNTY4OCwtMjc3NzE5NTksLTk5NTY5ODE0
-MiwxODQ3ODkzNDk1LC0xNzE2MzkyNDM5LDE1OTE0Mjc2NDYsLT
-EwOTkyODk3NDhdfQ==
+eyJoaXN0b3J5IjpbMTA3NTczMTcyNywxMTM2MTc5NDQsLTEwOD
+gyNTM4NzMsLTE3MTkwNzYxNTEsNzYxMjE1Njg4LC0yNzc3MTk1
+OSwtOTk1Njk4MTQyLDE4NDc4OTM0OTUsLTE3MTYzOTI0MzksMT
+U5MTQyNzY0NiwtMTA5OTI4OTc0OF19
 -->